alevine0/smoothingGenGaussian/README.md

 Given a generalized gaussian shape parameter q,  we report both the generic IID distribution upper bound on the certified robustness, as well as Generalized Gaussian upper bound, for adversarial attacks with p-norm p = q.
 We also report the total count of base classifications for the top class.

+Note that the Generalized Gaussian bounds reported are reported as scaled by the constant factor of c, defined in Lemma 3.
+As in Theorem 2, we use the upper bound that c < 2 when reporting final bounds in the paper's figures.

 Example training for 16-by-16 cifar-10 with generalized Gaussian noise for shape parameter q=3 and noise standard deviation 0.5:
 ```
 python  code/train.py cifar10 cifar_resnet110  models/cifar10/resnet110/noise_0.50_p_3_scale_16 --batch 400 --noise 0.50 --p 3 --scale_down 2